About the Flood Threat Bulletin

 What are common scenarios that can result in a flood threat?

-Due to the varying topography of the State of Colorado, we are generally concerned with four types of scenarios that can result in a flood threat:
+Due to the varying topography of the State of Colorado, we are generally concerned with five types of scenarios that can result in a flood threat:

-- Short-term very heavy (i.e. thunderstorm) rainfall: 1 inch/hour over mountainous terrain, 2 inches/hour over the Plains, 0.75 inches/30 minutes over urban areas.
+- Short-term very heavy (i.e. thunderstorm) rainfall measuring 1 inch/hour over mountainous terrain, 2 inches/hour over the plains, 0.75 inches/30 minutes over urban areas.

 - Rain on snow, which can even occur given light, but long duration rainfall.